 Even if I wouldn’t need the GPU in my Unraid machine now, I still have it installed because of a recent issue I was experiencing.
 My machine would boot, and I could even access the dashboard, but in a matter of minutes it would freeze and become totally unresponsive.
 But while the dashboard was inaccessible, the shell was still in working order.
 Using a monitor and keyboard, I could successfully save a log file on to a USB drive, analyse, and finally resolve the issue (I ended up having to reduce the speed of my RAM).

-- 4th Generation Tensor Cores: Up to 2X AI performance
+- 4th Generation Tensor Cores: Up to 4x performance with DLSS 3 vs. brute-force rendering

 Why put a GPU in an Unraid machine?